The Beginning. The Launch. Misusing the Media. The Scam is Busted. New Horizons | Valkee dislikes this | Valkee attacks / comment

 NOTE: This page is outdated, it only covers things up to 2012.
 Important additions done only on the GLOOM blog.

 In 2006 Nokia engineer Antti Aunio and biologist Juuso Nissilä applied for a Finnish patent for a device consisting of ear-plugs that could deliver LED light into the ear canals, and a small controller box.
+1 According to Nissilä, the product idea was possibly born as early as 2005.
 2

 |Statement from the Medical Hypotheses article: